Mr-Destructive/techstructive-blog/_posts/2021-07-27-BASH-script-dictionary-scrap.md

 ### Finding Tags to Extract content.

-We need to find patterns and similarities in the tags that contain the text of the meaning of the specified word. from the analysis of the webpage, we see that the element `<span class="one-click-content css-nnyc96 e1q3nk1v1">` contains the actual meaning.
+We need to find patterns and similarities in the tags that contain the text of the meaning of the specified word.
+From the analysis of the webpage, we see that the element `<span class="one-click-content css-nnyc96 e1q3nk1v1">` contains the actual meaning.
 We just need the basic meaning, we may not need examples and long lengthy definitions on our Terminal, So we will go with filtering out the span tag with a class called `one-click-content css-nnyc96 e1q3nk1v1`.
 To do that we can use the grep command, which can print the text or line matching the specified expression or text.
 Here we need the span element with the particular class name so we will use regular expressions to find it more effectively.

 ```shell
 grep -oP '(?<=<span class="one-click-content css-nnyc96 e1q3nk1v1">).*?(?=</span>)' meaning.txt >temp.txt